RyanBayne/TwitchPress/readme.txt

 Please configure and submit the Permissions Scopes view to initiate new scope settings.

 == Changelog ==
+= 1.6.1 =
+* DEV - Deleted class.twitchpress-admin-main-views.php (not in use).
+* DEV - Delete "includes/admin/mainviews/" as it was never used.
+* FIX - User token fix.

-= 1.5.8 BETA =
+= 1.6.0 =
 * DEV - Scope value removed from request_app_access_token()
 * DEV - request_app_access_token() now updates the stored token.
 * DEV - WP posts will be shareable by default now to avoid confusion.
-* DEV - Ripple of changes through Kraken 5 library to improve token handling.
+* FIX - Ripple of changes through Kraken 5 library to improve token handling.
 * DEV - Function generateToken() is now request_user_access_token().
 * DEV - $code parameter removed from getChannelObject_Authd().
 * DEV - getChannelObject_Authd() replaced with get_tokens_channel().